ccamel/awesome-ccamel/README.md

 - [scrtlabs/secret-template](https://github.com/scrtlabs/secret-template) - Quickstart template to get started writing your own cosmwasm contracts
 - [segmentio/analytics-react-native](https://github.com/segmentio/analytics-react-native) - The hassle-free way to add analytics to your React-Native app.
 - [sei-protocol/sei-chain](https://github.com/sei-protocol/sei-chain) -
+- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source.
 - [shakyShane/actor-js](https://github.com/shakyShane/actor-js) - Exploring the potential benefits of implementing APIs in the style of the Actor Model, even in single-threaded programming environments such as Javascript.
 - [shivanshubisht/chatgpt](https://github.com/shivanshubisht/chatgpt) - ChatGPT built with Next.js 13 app directory and Tailwind CSS using OpenAI's API sdk v4 and GPT-4 and SSR streaming for data with edge functions.
 - [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.